Diamond Grading written in clear font, A diamond grading grding a diamond with 20x Loop

 The diamond has major proportion and symmetry issues, which cause it to lose most of its brilliance and sparkle.

-Grading Of Diamond Color
+Diamond Color Grading Scale

 Diamond color grading evaluates the presence of color in a diamond, with the most valuable diamonds being completely colorless.
 The Gemological Institute of America (GIA) developed a color grading scale to assess diamonds, ranging from D (colorless) to Z (light yellow or brown).

-Tools for Diamond Color Grading
+Advanced Tools for Accurate Diamond Color Grading

 • Diamond Color Comparison Tray